 - Honors General Biology Lab

-- Honors General Chemistry I (lecture and lab)
+- Honors General Chemistry I Lab

-- Honors General Chemistry II (lecture and lab)
+- Honors General Chemistry II Lab

 - Honors Introduction to Psychology